|Award Name||Award Description|

 |AWG Professional Excellence Award|

 The AWG Professional Excellence Awards go to women who, throughout their careers, made distinguished contributions in the following three areas: government/regulatory; industry/consulting; and academia/research.
 Nominations will be solicited from the AWG membership at large.
-Nominees need not be members of AWG and those without memberships will receive a one-year professional membership with their award.
-Nominations are due June 15th each year.
+Nominees need not be members of AWG, and those without memberships will receive a one-year professional membership with their award.

 |Outstanding Educator Award|

 The committee will review nominations for women educators with at least 20 years of service to the international geoscience community who have made outstanding contributions in at least two of the three categories of mentoring, instruction and curriculum, and outreach.
-Nominations must include a current cirriculum vitae and at least six letters of recommendation from professional colleagues, former students, and current students (male or female).
+Nominations must include a current curriculum vitae and at least six letters of recommendation from professional colleagues, former students, and current students.